wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 ## DHCPv6 Address Registration Request

 The client sends a DHCPv6 ADDR-REG-INFORM message to the address registration server to the All_DHCP_Relay_Agents_and_Servers multicast address (ff02::1:2).
-The client MUST only send the packet on the network interface that has the address being registered (i.e. if the client has multiple interfaces with different addresses, it should only send the packet on the interface with the address being registered).
-The client MUST send the packet from the address being registered.
+The client MUST send separate messages for each address being registered, and each message MUST be sent from the address being registered.
 This is primarily for "fate sharing" purposes - for example, if the network implements some form of L2 security to prevent a client from spoofing other clients' addresses this prevents an attacker from spoofing ADDR-REG-INFORM messages.
-The client MUST send separate messages for each address being registered.
+On clients with multiple interfaces, the client MUST only send the packet on the network interface that has the address being registered, even if it has multiple interfaces with different addresses.
+If the same address is configured onmultiple interfaces, then the client MUST send ADDR-REG-INFORM each time the address is configured on an interface that did not previously have it, and refresh each registration independently from the others.

 The client MUST include a Client Identifier option in the ADDR-REG-INFORM message.